Mechanical Engineering (ME)

 ME 5110.
 Mechanical Behavior Materials.
 3 Credits.

 Isotropic and anisotropic elasticity; theory of plasticity; deformation mechanisms in crystalline solids; dislocation theory; creep behavior; advanced fatigue and fracture mechanisms.
-Prerequisites: ME 2110; Instructor permission.
+Prerequisites: Successful completion of undergraduate course Mechanics of Materials is assumed; Graduate standing or instructor permission.

 ME 5120.
 Adv Engineering Materials.
 3 Credits.